 who art in heaven,

 hallowed be thy Name,

 thy kingdom come,

 thy will be done,

+on earth as it is in heaven.

 Give us this day our daily bread.

 And forgive us our trespasses,

 as we forgive those

 who trespass against us.

-And lead us not into temptation, but deliver us from evil.
+And lead us not into temptation,

+but deliver us from evil.

-For thine is the kingdom, and the power, and the glory, for ever and ever.
+For thine is the kingdom,

+and the power, and the glory,

+for ever and ever.
 Amen.